bhimanshu2025/jberry/python/README.md

 There are bunch of scripts written that act as a wrapper and leverage jberry/python/utils/junosDevice module.
 A user can write their own wrapper scripts and make use of junosDevice module to achieve their end goal.
 These sample scripts are provided to achieve specific tasks as listed below under "Script Definitions" section.
+When there are multiple devices to perform action on, the execution is parallel.

 Some of the tasks like set_config are capable of sending emails if a a diff is detected between the current config and some old backup config that is passed to the script.